Background Checks - Youth Programs

 Background Check Requests - Youth Programs

 Program leaders are responsible for ensuring completion of background checks and maintaining records for all personnel including volunteers prior to interacting with youth at an ISU youth program.
 At a minimum, this must include a check of the National Sex Offender Registry.
 An individual who has been convicted of an offense for which he/she must register with the Iowa or National Sex Offender Registry may not serve in any capacity for an ISU youth program or any youth program held on ISU property.
-For Sponsored and Endorsed programs and ISU Athletics Third Party Camps and Clinics, a Background Check Request form must be submitted to the Office of Risk Management (firstname.lastname@example.org) at least three weeks in advance of the program start date.
+For Sponsored and Endorsed programs a Background Check Request form must be submitted to the Office of Risk Management (firstname.lastname@example.org) at least three weeks in advance of the program start date.
+Please submit your form as an Excel file using the template below:

 - Background Check Request Form for Sponsored and Endorsed Youth Activities, Pre-Collegiate Programs and Camps

-- Background Check Request Form for ISU Athletics Third Party Camps and Clinics
+- Background Check Requests for ISU Athletics Third Party Camps and Clinics are submitted through CYBOX (Contact ISU Athletics Compliance for Assistance)

-Upon receipt of the Background Check Request form, ORM will order background checks for each person listed through the General Information Services (GIS) third party vendor web portal.
-GIS will then send an e-mail invitation to each person ("applicant") who needs a background check.
-The e-mail will come from email@example.com and will contain a link to the GIS web portal.
+Upon receipt of the Background Check Request form, ORM will order background checks for each person listed through the HireRight third party vendor web portal.
+HireRight will then send an e-mail invitation to each person ("applicant") who needs a background check.
+The e-mail will come from CustomerSupport@hireright.com with a subject line of "Iowa State University Office of Risk Management Background Verification Request" and will contain a link to begin the background verification process.

-Applicants will provide GIS with personal information and their disclosure and authorization online via the GIS applicant portal.
-To complete the online disclosure and authorization, applicants will provide their social security number, date of birth, residential history, and driver's license information (if transporting minors in a youth program/event).
+Applicants will provide personal information and their disclosure and authorization.
+To complete the online disclosure and authorization, applicants will provide their social security number, date of birth, 7 years of residential history, and driver's license information (if transporting minors in a youth program/event).

-It is important that each person provides their personal information as soon as possible upon receipt of the e-mail from GIS, so we may proceed with the approval of youth program staff.
-Failure to provide the information requested within 7 business days may result in an applicant's denial to participate in a youth program.
+It is important that each person provides their personal information as soon as possible to HireRight's email, so we may proceed with the approval of youth program staff.
+Failure to provide the information requested within 7 business days may result in an applicant’s denial to participate in a youth program.

 Background Check Requests - Job Shadow(s) and Internship(s)